 Within 3 weeks you should receive a letter from the HMRC with the details of your child’s CTF.

 If I transfer my CTF to a Junior ISA, does that count towards the Junior ISA’s tax-free allowance for that year?

-No. A CTF transfer won’t count towards the Junior ISA’s annual £4,000 tax-free limit.
-Once you have transferred your CTF, you can make further contributions to your child’s Junior ISA if you wish – as long as they don’t go over the £4,000 yearly allowance.
-(The Junior ISA allowance will go up to £4,080 in the 2015/16 tax year).
+No. A CTF transfer won’t count towards the Junior ISA’s annual tax-free limit.
+Once you have transferred your CTF, you can make further contributions to your child’s Junior ISA if you wish – as long as they don’t go over the yearly allowance.
+(The Junior ISA allowance is £4,368 in the 2019/20 tax year).

 Where can I get more information on Junior ISAs?

 We hope this blog has helped you decide whether to transfer your CTF over to a Junior ISA.
 For more information on Junior ISAs, see our article Junior ISAs explained.